What is it?

 Factors included in the risk assessment

-- Traffic Pattern Recognition & Usage Velocity.
+- Traffic pattern recognition and usage velocity.
 Anomalous traffic behavior patterns and usage velocity may raise red flags.
-For example, if passcode requests are received in five different languages from the same number in the same week or a range of numbers are seen repeatedly on one or more Web services, it may be a sign that a phone is being shared, and the risk score will increase accordingly.
+For example, if passcode requests are received in five different languages from the same number in the same week or a range of numbers are seen repeatedly on one or more web services, it may be a sign that a phone is being shared, and the risk score will increase accordingly.